SIBarcodeNetwork/ReadtheDocsMaster/Docs/biocode_plugin.rst

 Field Database Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Field Database Connection section, start out by selecting "Biocode FIMS" from the dropdown.
+In the Field Database Connection section, select "Biocode FIMS" from the dropdown.

 .. figure:: /images/biocode_fims_options.png
   :align: center
   :target: /en/latest/_images/biocode_fims_options.png

-This will auto-fill the Host box with "http://www.biscicol.org/".
+This will auto-fill the Host box with "http://www.biscicol.org:80" however **this needs to be replaced** with "http://www.biscicol.org/".
 Enter the FIMS Username and Password that Mike Trizna assigned to you.
 Make sure to click the "Save" box, and then the "Authenticate" button to ensure you can connect to FIMS.

 After authenticating, the Project drop-down will now be populated with only the FIMS projects that you have access to.
-Choose the relevant project.
+Choose "SI Barcoding CBOL".

 Tissue ID field
 	For "Tissue ID field", select "tissueID".